19hours/sg-statutes/Acts/Child Development Co-Savings Act.md

 (e) where the trustee is dead and the member has no other legal guardian, be substituted with the personal representative of the trustee;

-(f) where the trustee is no longer able to act as trustee by reason that he is a mentally disordered person within the meaning of the Mental Disorders and Treatment Act (Cap.
-178) and the member has no other legal guardian, be substituted with the person who has been appointed the committee of the person and estate of the trustee; and
+(f) where the trustee is no longer able to act as trustee by reasonthat he lacks capacity (within the meaning of the Mental CapacityAct 2008) to exercise his functions as trustee and the member hasno other legal guardian, be substituted with —

+(i) the deputy appointed or deemed to be appointedfor such trustee by the High Court under that Act and who was conferredpower to exercise the functions as trustee; or

+(ii) if there is no such deputy, a person nominatedby the Minister; and

+[21/2008 wef 01/03/2010]

 (g) where the trustee is unable or unwilling to act as trustee for any other reason and the member has no other legal guardian, be substituted with the person nominated by the trustee and approved by the Minister to act in the place of the existing trustee.